THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 If you go through a travel agent as I did, you’ll find there are one too many providing assistance to UAE visas, each with their own set of rules.

-Here are few of the online agents that I reached out to and my experience with them.
+Here are a few of the online agents that I reached out to and my experience with them.
 Turns out, all of these travel agents, in turn, apply for tourist visas through an agent based out of Dubai.

 I found their price too steep.
 They quoted Rs.
 8000 per person for the express visa.
-Which I found later that express visas are used when you’ve around 3 days or lesser for your departure.
+I found later that express visas are used when you’ve around 3 days or lesser for your departure.
 In my case, since I had just less than a week to go for the visa, this was completely unnecessary.
 And they weren’t frank me with me regarding this.
 So, I decided not to go ahead with them.
-I would definitely think twice before availing their services the next time.
+I would definitely think twice before availing of their services the next time.

 Musafir quoted Rs.
 6200/- per person for 14 days UAE tourist visa.
 They requested the following documents from my side – Scanned passport and photo and PAN copy and confirmed return air ticket.
 They shared the payment link with me to make the payment.
 I was in talks with Thomas Cook at the time, and I liked their experience better, so I decided to go with Thomas Cook.

 Thomas Cook quoted around Rs.
 6100 per person.
 And I was glad that they asked for the application form — none of the others did.
 When it comes to visas, I feel more the documents, the better.
-Also found the agent to be more knowledgeable than Musafir or Akbar Travels.
+I also found the agent to be more knowledgeable than Musafir or Akbar Travels.
 So it was an easy choice to go with them.

 I was applying for a visa for me and my family.
 They shared a payment link with me, and soon after I made the payment, they started with our applications.

 I was only able to submit about a week prior to my travel.
 So, I wasn’t sure if I needed to go for an express visa facility which would cost another Rs.
 1000.
 And Akbar Travels suggested me to go for it.
-Also, Musafir agent seems to be quite shocked that I’m booking the visa only a week before the travel and pushed me towards an express visa as well.
+Also, the Musafir agent seems to be quite shocked that I’m booking the visa only a week before the travel and pushed me towards an express visa as well.
 Only the Thomas Cook agent convinced me that the express visa is not necessary as I still have time and that I can go for normal processing.
-So, it only made sense for me to go to Thomas Cook agent as they were clear and forthright with their customers.
+So, it only made sense for me to go to the Thomas Cook agent as they were clear and forthright with their customers.

 Booking UAE return flights